Hyun Jin Moon: Economic reform

 Moon has pointed out the weaknesses of the South Korean economy since 2014.
 He presented a plan for economic reform to S. Korean business and government heads in preparation for peninsular unification.

 Moon also advocated for economic reform in the Philippines, calling for less government interference in the marketplace, saying the country could play a key role to economically lead ASEAN and promote peace and stability.

 Youth leadership

-Moon has spoken at various venues and programs encouraging youth leadership as a significant resource to benefit the greater society by challenging conventional norms with fresh perspectives and passion.
+Moon, whose various businesses have benefitted from the fundraising activities of his father's followers, has spoken at various venues and programs encouraging youth leadership as a significant resource to benefit the greater society by challenging conventional norms with fresh perspectives and passion.

 Ventures

 Global Peace Foundation

-The Global Peace Foundation is an international nonprofit organization with a stated mission to promote "an innovative, values-based approach to peacebuilding."
+The Global Peace Foundation, founded in 2009, is an international nonprofit organization with a stated mission to promote "an innovative, values-based approach to peacebuilding."

 Moon asserts that peace efforts require effective approaches to preventing and resolving conflicts rooted in universal principles and values and a vision that can guide the formation of free and prosperous civil societies.

 The Global Peace Foundation annually co-organizes the Global Youth Summit in the Philippines to engage and inspire young people in addressing the world's persistent problems.

+Family Peace Association

+The Family Peace Association is an international peace organization, founded December 2, 2017, in Seoul, South Korea, where it announced its mission: "To enlighten humanity by uplifting their spiritual consciousness through universal principles and values rooted in God-centered families".
+The co-founders of the Family Peace Association are Hyun Jin Moon and Junsook Moon.